prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- The same process would occur of the next `lwb`...
+- The same process will occur for the next block...

 ---